London Shakespeare Workout (LSW)

 involved can be found by clicking here.

-You can additionally see film clips embedded from a 2009 prison programme in
+You can additionally see film clips

 Santiago, Chile here.